quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Parallel-and-High-Performance-Computing/phpc_part14_5.5.2_Using_com.md

 #### Parallel Inclusive Scan Operation (Step-Efficient)
 Background context explaining the step-efficient parallel scan.
 This operation aims to perform the same task as the serial inclusive scan but in a more efficient manner by leveraging multiple processes.

-The step-efficient algorithm uses a binary tree approach to compute the prefix sum, requiring only \(O(\log n)\) steps.
+The step-efficient algorithm uses a binary tree approach to compute the prefix sum, requiring only $O(\log n)$ steps.
 :p What is the key characteristic of the step-efficient parallel scan?
 ??x
-The key characteristic of the step-efficient parallel scan is its use of a logarithmic number of steps (\(O(\log n)\)) to perform the prefix sum.
+The key characteristic of the step-efficient parallel scan is its use of a logarithmic number of steps ($O(\log n)$) to perform the prefix sum.
 This efficiency comes at the cost of increased work, as each process needs to do more operations compared to the serial method.

 For instance, in Figure 5.17, the algorithm processes the array in a binary tree fashion, combining values from two subarrays to form larger sums.
 ```java